 Brisbane & Bremer Rivers - Riverwatch

 Callsign: SEQUEST RADIO

-At SEQUEST we conduct a listening watch on the following VHF marine radio channels for the Brisbane & Bremer Rivers on the following channels
+At SEQUEST we conduct a listening watch on the following VHF marine channels for the lower section of the Brisbane River & Bremer River

-The best calling channels for contact are the following VHF marine channels
+The best calling channel for contacting us is the following VHF marine channel

 Brisbane River – Gazetted Speed Limits